 Found here are Charles Henry Alston's resumes, vital information, a copied marriage certificate, memorial information, and educational records from Dewitt Clinton High School and Columbia University.
 Also found are financial notes from the 1970s which consist of handwritten tax and self-employment records.

 The bulk of this series has been scanned.
 Sensitive health records and financial notes have not been scanned.

 Charles Henry Alston, circa 1940s-1977

 Financial Notes, 1974-1975, circa 1970s

 Scattered correspondence includes general correspondence, letters concerning Alston's art, illustrations, exhibitions, and personal letters from friends and family.
-Found is a copy of a thank you note from Eudora Welty to John Woodburn for a jacket design presumably by Alston; letters from Harlem Renaissance figures and personal friends Romare Bearden, Byron Brown, Jacob Lawrence, Hale Woodruff, and Dr. Louis T. Wright.
+Found is a copy of a thank you note from Eudora Welty to John Woodburn for a jacket design presumably by Alston; letters from Harlem Renaissance figures and personal friends Romare Bearden, Byron Brown, Jacob Lawrence, and Hale Woodruff.

 This series has been scanned in its entirety with the exception of duplicates.

 |1||4||Correspondence, 1931, 1937-1938|